LaniakeaSC4/laniakeanftbot/readme.md

 ### Crypto Coral Tribe Ideas

 * Master filter for all collections in a server only allow added collections through to the main channels
-* Multiple 'home channels' - then users can do reaction roles to get access to them
+* Multiple 'home channels' - then users can do reaction roles to get access to them - DONE
-* allow other admins or all users to add collections (other admins at first?)
+* allow other admins or all users to add collections (other admins at first?) - VOTING DONE
 * server specific controls on the snipelimits
 * allow particular server to use howrare.is ranking for a particular collection